MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 * **Monthly R30**: The count of distinct active users/tenants who have opened your app in a given RL30 (Rolling 30 day) period.
 * **Monthly R28**: The count of distinct active users/tenants who have opened your app in a given RL28 (Rolling 28 day) period.
-* **Weekly**: The count of distinct active users/tenants who have opened your app in a given RL7 (Rolling 7 day) period.
+* **Weekly RL7**: The count of distinct active users/tenants who have opened your app in a given RL7 (Rolling 7 day) period.
 * **Daily**: The count of distinct active users/tenants who have opened your app in a given RL1 (Rolling 1 day) period.

 ### Usage by platform and OS